miles-crighton/post-it/README.md

 # post-it
 An application that allows you to share post-it messages with the world!

-This was an experiment to test out node as well as what it's like to perform front-end changes using plain js.
+This was an experiment to test out node as well as what it's like to perform front-end changes using web apis.

 ## Tools
 - Server side: Node.js
 - Web framework: Express
 - HTML Templating: Pug
 - Front-end: Vanilla CSS & JS
+- Additional Libs: interact.js

 ## To run locally
 Clone the repository onto your local machine.